Empirical: Modeling v. Observations

 Although it seems contradictory from a point of view not considerate of all the available science, we need to trust the observations in certain relevant areas where we can see the evidence trends combined with current understanding of the feedback mechanisms.
 The current understanding is also indicative of their potentials.
 As long as there is attribution (known cause) and expectation (relative understanding of the feedback mechanisms) we can reasonably state that the indications are reasonably clear.

 The science takes into account the cause and effect.
 Understanding the attribution (cause and effect relationship) is critical to establishing the basis for projections.
 Understanding the potentials (projections) based on the established science allows for probability to be examined.
 It is not unreasonable to project ramifications and impacts based on on the combined modeled and empirical data, especially when considered with the feedback mechanisms.

-Since sea level rise is going faster than modeled projections are capable of accurately calculating, it is therefore easy to project that sea level rise will be higher than estimated.
+Since sea level rise is going faster than modeled projections are capable of accurately calculating, it is therefore relatively easy to project that sea level rise will be higher than estimated in models based on observations.
 Similarly, ice extent loss will go faster than models are able to project from a strictly modeled (capable of being verified in the model) point of view.
 These are very good examples illustrating why significant emphasis on reason and common sense is important in order to understand projections and implications in climate change.
 But it is the science and the modeling, even the weakness of climate models that shows us where important issues exist.

 Global warming is happening faster than models can predict at this time.
 This supports the basis that accelerating economic and security challenges, if not appropriately planned for will become less affordable, or likely unaffordable to achieve, unless meaningful action occurs.